zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 This tutorial uses CMD, but you can use Powershell if you want, you just need to adjust the commands quite a bit as loops arent similar and some tools aren't the same as in CMD.
 Also, to use env vars in Powershell you need to append `$env:` ex., `%pbe%` is `$env:pbe` in Powershell.

-## 1. Extract your mod and it's wad file
+## 1. Extract your mod and it's WAD file
 Extract your mod's Fantome or Zip file to a folder using 7-Zip or Winrar.
 To add 7-Zip options to your context menu follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).
 Additionally, for easier access to mod files in the future, set Fantome files to open by default with 7-Zip or Winrar.

 ![extract_&_open.png](/user-pictures/moga/extract_&_open.png =x250)

-Under your extracted folder, `Mod_Name\WAD` you will find all of your mod's files compressed within a single wad file, labeled `Champion.wad.client` or `Champion.en_US.wad.client`.
-Extract a wad by dragging it onto one of CSLOL's tools called `wad-extract`, found in your CSLOL directory under `CSLOL\cslol-tools\wad-extract`.
-This extracts your mod's files into a folder called `Champion.wad` next to your wad file.
+Under your extracted folder, `Mod_Name\WAD` you will find all of your mod's files compressed within a single WAD file, labeled `Champion.wad.client` or `Champion.en_US.wad.client`.
+Extract a WAD by dragging it onto one of CSLOL's tools called `wad-extract`, found in your CSLOL directory under `CSLOL\cslol-tools\wad-extract`.
+This extracts your mod's files into a folder called `Champion.wad` next to your WAD file.

-> Similar to the technique used above to open Fantomes with 7-Zip, you can do the same for `wad.client` and `wad-extract`.
-Now, double clicking a wad file will extract it into a folder next to your wad.
+> Similar to the technique used above to open Fantomes with 7-Zip, you can do the same for WAD files with the extension `.client` and `wad-extract`.
+Now, double clicking a WAD file has `wad-extract` extract it into a folder next to your WAD.

 ## 2. Convert DDS to TEX in bulk without LtMAO
 > Before bulk converting, it's very important to realize a few details about TEX and DDS files in league. ***As of the 25.5 patch***,